thePatonSystem/thePatonSystem.github.io/README.md

 Rather than modifying domain equations, the framework evaluates whether the structural conditions required for a model to operate are satisfied in the first place.

-The framework therefore operates as a **structural permission layer prior to theory construction.**
+The framework therefore functions as a **structural permission layer prior to theory construction.**

 ---

 # 30-Second Summary

-Most scientific frameworks assume that candidate models already describe valid states.
+Most scientific frameworks assume candidate models already describe valid states.

-The Paton System instead asks a prior structural question:
+The Paton System asks a prior structural question:

 **Is the model structurally permitted to operate at all?**